Titan FX

 In real markets, investors care less about the absolute current account level than about its direction and trend.

-A move from deficit to surplus — or a widening surplus — typically signals improving export competitiveness and continued capital inflows, supporting the currency over the medium to long term.
+A move from deficit to surplus — or a widening surplus — typically signals improving export competitiveness and stronger external receipts, supporting the currency over the medium to long term.
 A widening deficit often reflects deepening external dependence and raises the risk of depreciation.

 Note, though, that the current account is a "slow variable," and markets tend to price expectations in advance.
 What often drives short-term FX is the gap between actual releases and consensus expectations.